chihduo/chihduo.github.io/_pages/about.md

 Research 🧐
 ---
-Below is some advice I believe very helpful to junior researchers (like me), post-docs, and PhD students.
+Below is some advice I feel very helpful to junior researchers (like me), postdocs, and PhD students.

 ### Core Principles ✨